Dexagod/ISWC2024_demo/content/4_conclusion.md

 (ii) Formalizing requirement modeling and negotiations to include data context requirements such as integrity and usage requirements such as processing needs.
-(iii) Formalizing a policy instantiation mechanism for ODRL and DPV.
+(iii) Formalizing policy instantiation mechanisms for ODRL and DPV.